 Skip to Content

-We traveled to Jessamyn West Park in Yorba Linda for our last play day of the summer.
-Lisa does an awesome job of pointing us in the direction of great north Orange County parks.
-No matter how well her words describe the park, I can never get a clear picture of what the park is going to look like until we get there.
+No matter how well her words describe the park, I can never get a clear picture of what the park is going to look like until we get there, so I always make sure to visit the parks myself before they are recommended on the blog.
 It’s like a scavenger hunt with treasure at the end!

-Location: All the parks in Yorba Linda are pretty easy to find.
+Directions to Jessamyn West Park in Yorba Linda: All the parks in Yorba Linda are pretty easy to find.
 For this one, take the 55 east to the 91 Freeway.
 Exit onto Imperial Highway/90.
 Travel toward Yorba Linda and make a right onto Yorba Linda Boulevard.
 Get into the left hand lane and after passing Ohio Street, turn left into the parking lot.
 (Address: 19115 Yorba Linda Blvd, Yorba Linda) MAP TO JESSAMYN WEST PARK IN YORBA LINDA

 Highlights: